Psychotherapy and How it Works

-How does individual or group psychotherapy assist in recovering from mental, emotional, or physical disorders, addictions, disabling pain and other ailments that require long-term care?
+How does individual and group psychotherapy assist the client who is recovering from mental, emotional, or physical disorders, addictions, disabling pain and other ailments that require long-term attention?

-It is first necessary to identify the problem that need attention.
-Once identified, the crucial aspects of change will involve managing feelings and developing rational plans and strategies.
+It is first necessary to identify problem areas that need attention, or further clarification and development.
+Once identified, the crucial aspects of the change process will constitute a rational basis upon which the person may base tactics and strategies.
 Therapeutic change is a complex process, and it occurs through an intricate interplay of various guided experiences, referred to as curative factors.

-There is an enormous advantage in approaching complex problems through the simple identification of specific situations.
-Problem or conflict resolution through psychotherapy is achieved by taking one specific area of life through a process of discovery, change, and integration, culminating in a more adaptive way of living.
-Other situations can now be explored using the newly acquired skills.
+There is an enormous advantage in approaching complex problems through the simple identification of specific situations or feelings.
+Problem or conflict resolution through psychotherapy is achieved by taking one specific area of one's life through a process of discovery, change, and integration, culminating in a new and more adaptive way of living.
+Other situations can subsequently be explored, allowing for the adaptation of the newly acquired skills in a timely manner.

 Installation of Hope: The installation and maintenance of hope is crucial in all aspects of psychotherapy.
 Not only is hope required to keep the individual in therapy so that the other curative factors may take effect, but faith, which is the maintenance of hope, can itself be therapeutically effective.

-Universality: Many individuals enter therapy with the disquieting thought that they are unique in their wretchedness, that they alone have frightening or unacceptable problems, thoughts, impulses and fantasies; that if people knew the real person, they would immediately be rejected or abandoned.
-This distorted sense of uniqueness, combined with feeling socially unacceptable, is heightened by self-imposed social isolation.
+Universality: Many individuals enter therapy with the disquieting thought that they are unique in their wretchedness, that they alone have certain frightening or unacceptable problems, thoughts, impulses and fantasies; that if people knew the real person (not the false person that they present), they would immediately be rejected or abandoned.
+This distorted sense of uniqueness, combined with feeling socially unacceptable, is often heightened by self-imposed social isolation.
 This leads to difficulty in relationships, low self-esteem, and the lack of assertiveness.
 After hearing that others have concerns similar to their own or that others share feelings of incompetence and unacceptability, a deep sense of relief may be experienced.

 Imparting Information: We live in a world of information.
-Individuals are interested in the most up to date information about themselves.
-This allows them to make reasonable decisions and enables them to assume personal power.
-It is important for the therapist give valid and up to date information about therapy, as well as give guidance about the problems that have been identified.
-This begins the development of trust and giving a feeling of safety and security.
+Individuals are interested in the most up to date information - about the therapeutic process and about themselves.
+This allows them to make reasonable decisions and enables the individual to begin assuming personal power.
+It is important for the therapist to be able to give valid and up to date information about the therapeutic process, as well as give advice, suggestions, or direct guidance about the problems that have been identified.
+This begins the development of trust and gives the individual a feeling of safety and security.

 Altruism: Altruism plays an important part in the healing process.
 It is a part of all 12-step groups.
 It is based on the principle that individuals receive through the act of giving.
 Many have long considered themselves burdensome, and it is a self-esteem boosting experience to find that they can be important to others.
 A more subtle benefit is inherent in the altruistic act.
 It helps those who are self-absorbed or socially isolated to find meaning and purpose in life.